david-cako/T430-Hackintosh/README.md

 - If you want to use the trackpoint, you have to set the cursor sensitivity to minimum which effectively renders your touchpad useless.
 You can press `PrtSc` to disable the touchpad.

+- Slightly related -- I had a Corsair M65 laying around that I wanted to use at work.
+Obviously, Mac is no place for epic sniper high DPI LED gaming mice, therefore there is no built-in support for the back and forward buttons.  ckb didn't work for this mouse, even after adjusting macro definitions, so I created my own back, forward, and mission control buttons in Karabiner using the existing maps for the touchpad: https://gist.github.com/david-cako/666773eb84133aa348266e871a27a2ce

 - To be continued...